 The Social Project was founded in March 2015, and is a non-profit company with the ambition of eradicating extreme poverty in South Africa, and working towards eliminating the massive income inequality that exists here.
-Our current offerings include a School in a Box, as well as the coffee shop Social Drinks, which provides meals for children at our iLearning Centres.
+Our current offerings include:

 It is registered in South Africa as a Public Benefit Organisation (PBO number 9300 51043), which allows us to issue Section 18a tax certificates for donations of cash or in kind.

 The Social Project is a social business, operating a number of projects which work towards the fulfilment of our overall vision.